Alan-Bushell/belfast-auto-repairs/README.md

 Parralax just did not help the flow of the page where I had orignally placed it.
 Decided to improve the flow of the page that the parralax would be better between the two content sections.
-Original image just didnt fit the flow of the page nor the style of the page Font awesome social media icons showing as squares even though the script link is in the head and icon tags are correct.
+Original image just didnt fit the flow of the page nor the style of the page Font awesome social media icons showing as squares even though the script link is in the head and icon tags are correct.(fixed)
+Issue with footer content overlapping and not centering

 ## Deployment